yoyosource/tec1.0/README.md

 ```

 ## Conditional Statements

+#### Basic If Statements
-If you want to do choose what you do use 'if'
+If you want to do choose what you do use 'if'.
 ```
 // Use an Boolean Expression in the Brackets of the is Statement. if (true) {